 - Passengers who are unable to communicate with our staff due to severe hearing or vision impairments

-- Passengers who have medical or surgical history or medical limitations include pregnancy that may affect their ability to safely travel
+- Passengers who have active medical, surgical history or any medical limitations, such as pregnancy or hospitalization within 2 weeks of travel, that may affect their ability to safely travel

 Visually Impaired Passenger Service

 - Ensure all passengers are familiar with the followings before take-off